 Links to Other Web Sites

-- NRS 125.500 – Award of custody to person other than a parent
+- NRS 125C.004 – Award of custody to person other than a parent

 - NRS 125C.050 – Petition for right of visitation for certain relatives and other persons

-- NRS 125C.200 – Consent required from noncustodial parent to remove child from state; permission from
+- NRS 125C.006 – Consent required from noncustodial parent to relocate child when primary physical custody established; petition for permission from court

 - Uniform Child Custody Jurisdiction and Enforcement Act, or UCCJEA